maheshgm/Alex/README.md

 Auto Login EXtractor
 alex is a program that can be used to display the username and password that is left unchanged in the campus wifi.

+Note:
+You must be connected to College WIFI
 ```
 Usage:
 ```